Flore des Mascareignes: Botanical history

+Geology

 The Mascarenes are volcanic in origin.
 Reunion is the largest island, formed about 3 million years ago, rising to 3070m with an active volcano.
 Mauritius and Rodrigues were formed about 8-10 million years ago.
 Mauritius consists of large plains with steep mountains surrounding them, the remnants of an old caldera, that are only 828m high.
 Rodrigues is the smallest of the islands and is much eroded, reaching 398m high at Mt Limon.